 Step 1: Import Music and Video into Resolve

-Open DaVinci Resolve Studio 18+ and create a new timeline matching your delivery format.
+Open DaVinci Resolve 18.5+ (Free or Studio) and create a new timeline matching your delivery format.
 Drop the music track on Audio 1.
 Import all video clips into the Media Pool.
 Set the timeline frame rate to match your source clips — mixing 24fps and 30fps clips on the same timeline causes beat drift you can't fix later.

 Place a placeholder clip on Video 1 spanning the full length of the song so you have a visual reference while marking beats.